matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 contact lists and their social graphs without any disastrous side effects.
 All functionality which depends on the lookup service should continue to function unhindered by the use of hashes.

+## Footnotes

+[0] Clients would have to generate a full rainbow table specific to the set pepper to obtain all registered MXIDs, while the server would have to generate a full rainbow table with the specific pepper to get the plaintext 3pids for non-matrix users.